locationtech/geotrellis/docs/CQ.rst

 .. figure:: img/npb-cq.png
    :alt: A new CQ Step 1

-The question is - how to do it?
-If this library but of a previous version was already submitted, we can use it as an example to fill the page.
-In our case we can use `Pureconfig Version 0.10.2 <https://dev.eclipse.org/ipzilla/show_bug.cgi?id=19572>`__
+If the library was already submitted but a new version is being requested, one can look at what was already submitted for that library to use as an example.
+In our case we can use a `Pureconfig Version 0.10.2 <https://dev.eclipse.org/ipzilla/show_bug.cgi?id=19572>`__

+If it is a completely new dependency and it was never validated by the IP team - then it is still required to fill all the fields, but without any help.

-Go into the CQ page and submit all the ``sources`` related to this CQ (for this particular example I used ``pureconfig v0.10.2``):
+Next, you'll need to go the CQ page and submit any source code released to this CQ (``pureconfig v0.10.2`` for this example):

 .. figure:: img/ipzilla-cq.png
    :alt: Add sources to the CQ

+One can find source code for their target library in a number of different locations.
-How to get sources?
-For these purposes it is possible to use `Maven Central search <https://search.maven.org/search?q=a:pureconfig_2.11>`__:
+The first and probably best place to check is `Maven Central search <https://search.maven.org/search?q=a:pureconfig_2.11>`__:

 .. figure:: img/cq-sources-mavencentral.png
    :alt: Download sources